Using Perplexity for Deep OSINT Research

 II.
 Perplexity Use Cases for OSINT

-Use Case 1: Emerging Threat Context Gathering
+Use Case 1: Gathering Context on Emerging Threats

 Scenario